pbberlin/llm-text-classifier/doc/slides/doc1.md

     Model is weak for differences between categories
 * Visualizing embeddings in reduced dimensionality (e.g., using t-SNE or PCA),
   embeddings should ideally form distinct clusters.

+### Generic solution - detailed questions

+1. Extract numbers with _conditions_
+    * Business tax rate for Hintertupfingen for 2023
+    * Previous tax rates  - for 2023, 2022
+    * Tax rate of adjacent municipality
+2. Validation
+    * Outsource validation of extracted data
+      to platforms like Mechanical Turk
+    * Cost?

+#### Detailed questions cont'd

+3. Can we use LLM embeddings to quantify text <br>
+ against more advanced concepts?
+    * Not just `favorable`  vs `unfavorable`.
+    * How much `alignment` between a benchmark <br> and some piece of text